axlrn/quickviz-raise-the-bar-community-dashboard/README.md

 ## 📁 Project Structure

-pbip/ → Entire PBIP project (open directly in Power BI Desktop)
+PBIP/                       → Full PBIP project (open directly in Power BI Desktop) │

-│ ├─ Report/ → Visual structure, layout, interactions
+├─ Report/                 → Report definition: visuals, layout, interactions and static resources │

-│ ├─ Model/ → Data model (.bim), fields, relationships
+├─ SemanticModel/          → Data model: model.bim, fields, relationships and diagram layout │

-│ └─ Deployment/ → Optional workspace and connection configs

-dataset/ → CSV dataset used for the visual
+├─ dataset/                → CSV dataset used in the dashboard (community-interests.csv) │
+├─ theme/                  → Custom JSON theme applied to the report │
+├─ storytelling_dataviz/   → Storytelling and dataviz specification used to design the winning visual │

-images/ → Screenshots from the QuickViz submission
+└─ deployment/             → Optional workspace, connection and environment configuration files │ docs/                      → Multilanguage project documentation (PT-BR, EN-US, ES) │ images/                    → Screenshots and assets from the QuickViz submission │

-LICENSE → MIT License (free to reuse with attribution)
+LICENSE                    → MIT License (free to reuse with attribution) │

-.gitignore → Optimized for PBIP + Power BI projects
+.gitignore                 → Optimized ignore rules for PBIP + Power BI projects

 To open this project: